-The DPS Committee invites DPS members to apply for DPS Education and Outreach Grants - with a first review on July 1st and a final review on August 1st, 2020.
+The DPS Committee invites DPS members to apply for this cycle of DPS Education and Outreach Grants

 The DPS Committee is offering small grants (average amounts of $200 to $500) to support DPS members to engage in local and virtual education and public engagement activities.
 These grants are intended to support DPS member efforts to engage other members, students, teachers, and the public and can be used for materials, consumables, equipment but not for salary or travel to DPS meetings.
-Proposals are being accepted for programs that will occur by June 1, 2021.
-We encourage creative solutions for engagement efforts that also conform to social-distancing requirements.
+Proposals are now being accepted.
 If you have a question about what is an acceptable cost, please contact the DPS Education Officer, Sanlyn Buxner, [email protected].
 Proposals should be emailed to [email protected] and you will receive an email confirmation.

-Applications will be accepted in two review cycles - the first deadline is July 1st (11:59pm in proposers’ local time), and awardees will be contacted by July 15th.
-The second deadline will be August 1st, and awardees will be contacted by August 15th.
+Applications will be accepted until all grant funds have been depleted, that cap will be posted on this website.
+Grants have a rolling deadline with reviews occurring each month.
+Awardees will be alerted by the 15th of each month after they are received.
 All proposals will be reviewed by members of the DPS education committee and the executive committee (see rubric below).
 Awards will be issued as a check mailed to the lead proposer.